Welcome to Cataloochee

 1. What will it cost?

 Outer gear rentals such as overall bibs and jackets and accessories can be found either at Cataloochee Ski & Sports Shop in Maggie Valley or here on the mountain at The Shop at Cataloochee.
-Bib and jacket rentals are available for a $9 per piece or $16 for the set and a $20 cash only deposit.
+Bib and jacket rentals are available for a $9 per piece or $16 for the set.

 Food and lodging costs in the Maggie Valley area are economical as well – check our Lodging Guide for more information on recommended properties in our area.